-- Calories in/out: Garmin devices track your caloric burn throughout the day, and you can log your calorie consumption in Garmin Connect.
+- Calories in/out: All the devices track your caloric burn throughout the day, and you can log your calorie consumption in the companion app.
 The app does all the math for you and gives you a daily calorie burn goal to help you stay on target.
-Additionally, you can log your calories in MyFitnessPal and have your data automatically uploaded to Garmin Connect.
+Additionally, you can log your calories in MyFitnessPal and have your data automatically uploaded.

-- Intensity minutes: All Garmin wearables track your intensity minutes or the number of minutes you spend with an elevated heart rate during activities.
-You can also fine-tune your intensity minutes by adjusting your heart rate zones in Garmin Connect.
+- Intensity minutes: All the company’s wearables track your intensity minutes or the number of minutes you spend with an elevated heart rate during activities.
+You can also fine-tune your intensity minutes by adjusting your heart rate zones in the companion app.

-- Heart rate: All Garmin watches come with Garmin’s Elevate optical heart rate sensor to track your resting heart rate throughout the day and active heart rate during exercise.
+- Heart rate: All watches come with the company’s Elevate optical heart rate sensor to track your resting heart rate throughout the day and active heart rate during exercise.
 You can also view details on your heart rate zones.
 The Venu 2 Plus also features an FDA-approved ECG app for on-demand readings.

-- Sleep: Wear your Garmin device to bed, and it’ll track your sleep quantity and quality.
+- Sleep: Wear your device to bed, and it’ll track your sleep quantity and quality.
 You’ll get metrics on your total time asleep, time spent in sleep stages (deep, light, and REM), time awake, and how much you moved throughout the night.

-- Pulse ox (SpO2): Some Garmin devices will measure your oxygen saturation with a built-in pulse oximeter.
+- Pulse ox (SpO2): Some devices will measure your oxygen saturation with a built-in pulse oximeter.
 On these devices, you’ll see an SpO2 graph every morning after wearing your watch to bed.
 The graph shows your overall blood oxygen percentage as well as weekly and monthly trends.

 - Respiration: Garmin devices also track your respiration rate or the number of breaths you take per minute throughout the day.
 This metric is tracked all day and night.

-- Stress: Most Garmin watches will automatically record your stress levels throughout the day on a scale from 1-100.
-Garmin uses heart rate variability to determine your stress score.
+- Stress: Most watches will automatically record your stress levels throughout the day on a scale from 1-100.
+The devices use heart rate variability to determine your stress score.

 - Guided breathing: Most recent Garmin wearables allow you to use guided breathing exercises if you sense yourself becoming too stressed out.